 If companies include information on their packaging, it’s crucial that the data is correct.
-This could mean changing terminology based on regulations or updating labels to reflect data collected from recent manufacturing processes and warehouse management.
+This could mean changing terminology based on regulations or updating labels to reflect data collected from current manufacturing processes and warehouse management.

 Changes don’t always involve the colors or text printed on the packaging.
 Sometimes companies make alterations to the material used to manufacture containers and labels.
 This is becoming increasingly popular as more companies try to go green.

 Your Renewable News shared Transparency Market Research predictions that said the green packaging market should see a compound annual growth rate of over 6 percent between 2015 and 2021.
 This investment in renewable solutions for packaging and labels is prompted by consumer demand for socially conscious companies and the availability of eco-friendly materials.

 While manufacturing and warehouse management procedures may prioritize green processes and energy conservation, organizations need to limit waste in packaging if they truly want to show audiences they care about complete commitment to renewable solutions.
-Information captured through mobile data collection devices can communicate how a company acts with social consciences in every phase of its operations.
+Information captured through mobile data collection devices can communicate how a company acts with social conscience in every phase of its operations.